Joachim Herz Stiftung Education in Focus

 - We promote lateral thinking in the field of economics and support new approaches, methods and ideas in interdisciplinary research.

 In our society, each individual assumes a variety of roles over the course of their life.
 In terms of the economy, these roles include consumer, employee, and economic stakeholder.
 When these roles are properly reflected and proactively shaped, a social market economy gives all citizens the opportunity to develop in line with their own expectations and realize their own ideas while harnessing their skills and potential for both their own benefit and that of others.
 If people are to understand the market economy and use it to develop their ideas, it is vital that they gain a rudimentary economic education and acquire the ability to make economic judgments.

 In schools, there are currently too few opportunities to acquire economic competencies.
 Although economic issues are firmly anchored in the majority of curricula, very little time is often accorded to them.
-Many teachers are not sufficiently well trained in economics teaching and therefore often use their lessons to focus on other topics.
-What’s more, the many teaching materials provided by companies and industry associations are suspected of being tendentious and, for example, presenting a one-sided view from the employers’ camp.
+Many teachers are not sufficiently well-trained in teaching economics and therefore often use their lessons to focus on other topics.
+What’s more, the many teaching materials provided by companies and industry associations are suspected of being biased and, for example, presenting a one-sided view from the employers’ perspective.
 We, on the other hand, develop our materials as an economically independent and politically neutral private foundation.
-In school careers guidance, the idea of independence is usually completely overlooked.
-In particular, a desire to get involved and help shape the economy is, for no good reason, marginalized.
-We develop materials designed to tackle this problem, too.
+School-based occupational orientation programs usually completed overlook the idea of self-employment.
+This unnecessarily restricts the goal of becoming actively involved in and shaping the economy.
+We develop materials designed to tackle this problem, as well.

 - We want to improve the public understanding of science.
 We therefore stimulate young people's interest by means of experiments and digital learning.

 - We strengthen science teaching by means of up-to-date materials and accompanying teacher training courses.
-We also build networks between those involved in STEM subjects.
+We also build networks among those involved in STEM subjects.